Kibbeh Recipe: Step-by-Step Lebanese Classic

 • Fried Kibbeh: This classic variation involves deep-frying balls or patties made from ground meat and bulgur wheat.
 The result is a crispy delight that’s widely enjoyed.

-• Raw Kibbeh (Kibbeh Nayeh): A delicacy among Kibbeh enthusiasts, this variation is made from finely ground beef or lamb combined with bulgur, onions, and a blend of spices.
+• Raw Kibbeh (Kibbeh Nayeh): A delicacy among Kibbeh enthusiasts, this variation is made from finely ground beef or lamb combined with Bulgur, onions, and a blend of spices.
 It’s often served with fresh herbs and a drizzle of olive oil, showcasing its rich flavors.

 • Baked Kibbeh: On the other hand, it offers a healthier twist.
 It is created by layering the Kibbeh mixture in a baking dish and then baking it until it becomes crispy and golden brown.
 It pairs wonderfully with yogurt or tahini sauce.